 In the event of a Default by either Party, the Parties shall continue to operate and maintain, as applicable, its Interconnection Facilities, protection and Metering Equipment, transformers, communication equipment, building facilities, software, documentation, structural components and other facilities and appurtenances that are reasonably necessary for Consumers to operate and maintain Consumers' distribution system and for the Project Developer to operate and maintain its Project in a safe and reliable manner.
 Upon a Default, the non-defaulting Party shall give written notice of such Default to the defaulting Party.
 The defaulting Party then has 30 days to cure the Default.
 If a Default is not cured within the period provided for herein or as agreed to by the Parties, the non-defaulting Party shall have the right to terminate this Agreement and, recover any damages, and/or pursue any other remedies available under this Agreement, by law, or in equity.
-Termination is not the non-defaulting Party's exclusive remedy and is in addition to any other rights and remedies it may have under this Agreement or by law.
-Failure of non-defaulting Party to exercise any of its rights under this Section shall not excuse defaulting Party from compliance with the provisions of this Agreement nor prejudice rights of Company to recover damages for such default.
+Termination is not the non-defaulting Party's exclusive remedy and is in addition to any other rights under this Section shall not excuse defaulting Party from compliance with the provisions of this Agreement nor prejudice rights of Company to recover damages for such default.